-Social Workers: Professional HelpersNovember 19, 2019 In a world of ups and downs, there are those whose vocation is to assist others.
-They are social workers; people who help others productively cope with life’s problems.
+Social Workers: Professional HelpersMarch 3, 2021 In a world of ups and downs, there are those whose vocation is to assist others.
+They are social workers; people who help others productively cope with life’s trials.
 Even if you’ve never sought out the services of a social worker, it’s likely you have benefitted from one.
-Maybe it was a school social worker running an anti-bullying program or a social worker supporting an elderly relative in a group home.
+Maybe it was a school social worker running an anti-bullying program or a healthcare social worker supporting an elderly relative in a group home.

 Job Settings, Growth, and Wages

 According to the Bureau of Labor Statistics, social workers are found in a variety of settings, such as hospitals, schools, mental health clinics, or private practice.
 They commonly work full-time, which can include weekends and holidays.
 Nationally their median wage is $50,470 per year, or $24.26 an hour.
 Job prospects are good; the field is expected grow much faster than the average for all occupations.
 This growth will be driven by increased demand for health care and social services, depending on the social worker’s specialty.

 Clinical and Non-Clinical Social Work

 There are two types of social work: clinical and non-clinical.
 Both are important.
 Clinical work includes mental health diagnosis and addressing issues like trauma, substance abuse, and family dysfunction.
 Non-clinical social workers impact lives in ways like policy analysis, rehabilitation services, or program implementation.
 They are also qualified for some types of counseling, such as conflict resolution or emotional health.
 Due to the sensitive nature of the issues they deal with, social workers must receive specialized training and are often licensed.

 Post-secondary training is an important step to becoming a social worker.
 Degrees must be earned from institutions accredited by the Council on Social Work Education.
 Receiving and maintaining a social work license requires completing professional examinations, criminal background checks, continuing education requirements, and (if required) supervised practice.